 Note 1 On the prioritisation of standards Every ACSA standard has been assigned a priority.
 Standards are assigned priority 1 if they must be achieved in order for accreditation to be awarded.
 Priority 2 standards should be achievable by most departments.
 Priority 3 standards will be aspirational for most; however, they will provide targets for the highest performing departments to achieve.
 All new standards are assigned to Priority 2 in their first year but may become Priority 1 after that.
 Note 2 On the use of the term 'policies' Whilst the ACSA standards utilise the term 'policies', it should be noted that the term is used as an umbrella to refer to a form of locally agreed process that is maintained, kept up to date (reviewed at least every three years), can be used as a reference and is used during staff induction.
 This could be in the form of a policy document, practice document or even a piece of software that fulfils the function of the standard.
 The important criteria are that everyone knows the reference point exists and where to find it, and that the reference point is kept up to date in accordance with the trust/board policies.
 Policy documents should be standardised in format, have clear review dates and have been ratified in accordance with trust/board policies.
-Note 3 For hospitals that do not provide services for patients under 18 years of age If your department does not treat patients under 18 years of age routinely it is acceptable to mark paediatric specific standards as 'N/A'.
-Where the standard refers to both patients under 18 years of age and adults, you may disregard the paediatric aspect and mark the standard as 'met' if you feel you meet that standard for adult care, or 'not met' if that isn't the case.
-If you have an emergency department but do not routinely treat patients under 18 years of age or only occasionally treat patients of 16 or 17 years of age, then the paediatric standards are still considered applicable to a certain degree.
+Note 3 For hospitals that do not provide services for patients under 18 years of age (or, in Scotland, under 16 years of age).
+If your department does not treat patients under 18 years of age (or, in Scotland, under 16 years of age) routinely it s is acceptable to mark paediatric specific standards as 'N/A'.
+Where the standard refers to both patients under 18 years of age (or, in Scotland, under 16 years of age) and adults, you may disregard the paediatric aspect and mark the standard as 'met' if you feel you meet that standard for adult care, or 'not met' if that isn't the case.
+If you have an emergency department but do not routinely treat patients under 18 years of age (or, in Scotland, under 16 years of age)or only occasionally treat patients of 16 or 17 years of age, then the paediatric standards are still considered applicable to a certain degree.
 In this instance, you will be required to provide further information on the pathway for these patients to determine a view of how those particular standards will apply to you.